 A fiver, like Gary Lineker’s politics and 10pm bedtimes, tends to feel quite reasonable.
 Especially when it’s for a meal and not a sharing plate consisting of one borlotti bean that went to Steiner school.
-That’s why we’ve started a 5 For A Fiver.
+That’s why we’ve started 5 For A Fiver.
 Because there are plenty of brilliant and generous eating options within the realms of £5 across London, you just need to know about them.

-These 5 are from Finsbury Park, an area that spans the bottom end of Seven Sisters road, plus a bit of Stroud Green and Blackstock too.
+These 5 are from Finsbury Park, an area that spans the bottom end of Seven Sisters Road, plus a bit of Stroud Green and Blackstock Roads too.
 It’s an area of north London rich in north and east African options, as well as the footfall of permanently dissatisfied Arsenal fans looking to eat their pain away.

 Your order: Bariis iskukaris with chopped meat and soup (£5)

 A plate of bariis iskukaris at Zamzam - a Somali vegetable rice dish packed with sweet peppers, spiced potatoes, soft peas, a handful of raisins, and other bits that taste like they’ve been bathing in a wonderful tub of chicken stock, turmeric, cinnamon, and cumin (among other things) - is one of the best things you can eat around Finsbury Park.
 It comes with a pile of caramelised chopped beef and goat and, for £5, you can get a tasty potato and carrot soup too.